Please enjoy Scottish gin responsibly and do not drink and drive.

 - Travel time: 1 hour 20 mins

-Balmenach Distillery is the home of Caorunn - one of the more ubiquitous Scottish gins.
-You might expect a large, corporate experience to match the well-known brand, but in fact tours of Balmenach are intimate and personalised, revealing the artisanal production process that makes this gin so special.
+Balmenach Distillery is the home of Caorunn, one of the more ubiquitous Scottish gins.
+You might expect a large, corporate experience to match this well-known brand, but in fact tours of Balmenach are intimate and personalised, revealing the artisanal production process that makes this gin so special.